Roles and permission levelsEstimated reading time: 3 minutes

 Docker Universal Control Plane has two types of users: administrators and regular users.
-Administrators can make changes to the UCP cluster, while regular users have permissions that range from no access to full control over volumes, networks, images, and containers.
+Administrators can make changes to the UCP swarm, while regular users have permissions that range from no access to full control over resources like volumes, networks, images, and containers.
 Users are grouped into teams and organizations.

-In Docker UCP, only users with administrator privileges can make changes to cluster settings.
+In Docker UCP, only users with administrator privileges can make changes to swarm settings.
 This includes:

-- Managing cluster configurations like adding and removing nodes to the cluster.
+- Managing swarm configurations, like adding and removing nodes.

 ||The user can view and edit volumes, networks, and images, They can create containers without any restriction, but can’t see other users’ containers.|